Privacy & Cookie Statement UXinsight

 Your email address will only be added to the list of subscribers with your explicit permission.
 Your email address and name are saved until you cancel the subscription.

-Our Websites includes buttons to promote or share pages on the social networks Twitter, and LinkedIn.
-These buttons are realised by code supplied by Twitter, and LinkedIn itself.
+Our Website includes buttons to promote or share pages on Twitter and LinkedIn.
+These buttons are realised by code supplied by Twitter and LinkedIn itself.
 These buttons become active if you click on them.
 Cookies may be placed to use this service.

-Twitter and LinkedIn are located outside the European Union, namely in the United States.
-Please read the privacy statements of Twitter, and LinkedIn (which can change regularly) to see what they do with your Personal Data that they process with this code.
+Twitter and LinkedIn are located outside the European Union in the United States.
+Please read the privacy statements of Twitter and LinkedIn (which can change regularly) to see what they do with your Personal Data that they process with this code.

 We have asked Google to anonymise your IP address.
 This means Google Analytics anonymises the IP address as soon as technically feasible at the earliest possible stage of the collection network.
 The IP anonymisation feature in Google Analytics sets the last octet of IPv4 user IP addresses and the last 80 bits of IPv6 addresses to zeros in memory shortly after being sent to the Analytics Collection Network.
 The full IP address is never written to disk in this case.

-Security Security of Personal Data is very important to us.
-We ensure that your data is properly secured with us.
-We always adjust the security and pay close attention to what can go wrong.
+The security of Personal Data is very important to us.
+We ensure that your data is adequately secured with us.
+We constantly adjust the security and pay close attention to what can go wrong.